 Feeling a little stressed out lately?
 Try sitting back and picturing sunny beaches, blue skies, the sound of a gentle surf crashing in the distance and percussive steel drums.
 Can you smell the sunscreen, see the bright tropical colors and feel the balmy breezes?
 Are you feeling relaxed yet?
-Whenever we need a little break, these images help me to relax.
 Even in the heat of summer, a mental vacation in the Caribbean is an acceptable break from the heat.
-Dreaming about swimming in the clear, azure waters cools me off right away.
+Dreaming about swimming in the clear, the mere thought of azure waters can have a way of cooling you off right away.
 So, when you're in need of a little mental rest and relaxation and can't get away for a real vacation, we recommend that you bring the tastes and smells of the islands into your home with a Caribbean-themed dinner party.

 Setting the Stage

 Depending on the style of your group, you can choose to make this a serene, tropical dinner or a hot, hot, hot island party.